chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Chef Infra Server UI lets you:

 - Create a data bag.
-- List out all the data bags in one place.
+- List all the data bags in one place.
 - Search for a specific data bag item from a list of items.
 - Create a data bag item.
 - Edit a data bag item.